YuBlum/stark-lang/README.md

 Work in progress...

 ## The anyrt type
-`anyrt` is another bultin union.
+`anyrt` is another builtin union.
 It stands for 'any runtime', and as it implies, you can pass any value to it at runtime and it'll hold type information plus a immutable pointer to the data:
 ```
 def a = 10;
 def b = "hello";